 OUR HOMEROOM TEACHERS

-Ms. Laura Dutton-Gallagher is a United States citizen, holding a degree in Education and a current American teaching license.
+Laura is a United States citizen, holding a degree in Education and a current American teaching license.
 She received her degree from Rhode Island College, which has the best teacher preparation program in the state.
 She has taught children from ages three to eleven.
-Before making the move to Raffles American School, Laura taught at a prominent international school in Thailand for two years.
-Laura wishes to create a classroom environment where children feel loved and valued, which enables them to reach their full potential.
-She combines research from the field of positive education with play-based learning so that her students enjoy coming to school and are active in their education.
+Before becoming part of Raffles American School, Laura taught at a prominent international school in Thailand for two years.
+She works to create a classroom environment where children feel loved and valued, which enables them to reach their full potential.
+She combines research from the field of positive education with play-based learning, so her students enjoy coming to school and are active in their education.

-Melanie Wilson (Mel) is a teacher originally from Dunedin, in New Zealand, but has been living and traveling around the world for the past ten years.
+Melanie (Mel) is from Dunedin, New Zealand, but has been living and traveling around the world for the past ten years.
 Mel graduated in 2004 with a Bachelor of Education in New Zealand.
-Since then, she has been an elementary substitute teacher in New Zealand; she taught kindergarten, early childhood, and elementary in Korea, Canada, Taiwan and NZ; she volunteered setting up a school in a Syrian refugee camp in Greece; she worked with children on cruise ships out of Australia; she coached gymnastics and dance; and she became a qualified yoga teacher in India.
+Since then she has been an elementary substitute teacher in New Zealand; she taught kindergarten, early childhood, and elementary in Korea, Canada, Taiwan and NZ; she volunteered setting up a school in a Syrian refugee camp in Greece; she worked with children on cruise ships out of Australia; she coached gymnastics and dance; and she became a qualified yoga teacher in India.
 For Mel, teaching is a passion, not a job.
 She inspires and motivates children to work to their full potential, creating a fun, engaging, interesting classroom environment, where students will be responsible and enthusiastic about learning, and becoming knowledgeable, critical thinkers!
 Mel looks forward to a wonderful, splendid, exciting year with the Grade 5 students and RAS this year!
 Welcome to Grade 5!

 Jeremy Sinsimer is a teacher from the United States and has been working in education for 8 years.
 Before arriving at Raffles American School as head of the ESL department, he was the Grade 4 level head at a prominent international school in Thailand for 3 years.
 He is passionate about teaching English to students who may have had difficulty acquiring a new language in the past.
 Mr. Jeremy also enjoys learning about new cultures, languages, and countries, and he can speak four languages in addition to his native English.
 Because he has spent so much time struggling to learn these other languages, he understands the difficulties non-native speakers can face when trying to understand English.
 Mr. Jeremy wants to create an inclusive and supportive learning environment for the ESL students.
 He hopes to build their confidence, teach them the value of mistakes, and inspire them to explore everything that the English speaking world has to offer.